tfh0007/Script-To-Compile-OS161-Kernel/README.md

   $ ./autoCompileKernel [compile_location]

-Lets assume this repository exists in the default Downloads folder:
+Lets assume this repository exists in the default Downloads folder and we want to compile ASST0:
-To run the script do
+To run the script type:

-$ ~/Downloads/ScriptToCompileOS161Kernel/./autoCompileKernel
+$ ~/Downloads/ScriptToCompileOS161Kernel/./autoCompileKernel ASST0